phatnguyenuit/sample-typescript/how-to-sort-imports-like-a-pro.md

  - Configure `import` rules

    In this step, we configure the order of our imports.
-There are two important information.
-There are `groups` indicates how we get import statement sorted, and `alphabetize` indicates how we sort import lines by alphabet
+There are two important pieces of information.
+There are `groups` which indicates how we get import statements sorted, and `alphabetize` which indicates how we sort import lines by alphabet

    Now, let's update the current ESLint configuration by adding new `import` rules